 While a decision to revoke a visa and deport a non-citizen can be contested, successful appeals of visa cancellation decisions on character grounds are very difficult.
 In the 5-year period to 30 June 2023, only 29% of visa cancellation decisions on character grounds were successfully revoked (see visa character cancellation statistics).

-Why appealing a visa cancellation on character grounds is so hard
+Why appealing a visa cancellation on character grounds is so difficult

 The immigration policy, ‘Ministerial Direction No. 99’, outlines the current key principles that must be considered when making visa decisions under the Migration Act 1958.
-Direction 99 instructs decision makers about how decisions to refuse or cancel a visa (under section 501) or revoke a decision to cancel a visa (under section 501CA) must be made (see s499(2)).
+Direction 99 provides guidance for decision-makers on how to handle visa refusals or cancellations under section 501, as well as how to revoke a visa cancellation under section 501CA (see s499(2)).

 Direction No. 99 emphasises that non-citizens who engage in criminal activity should expect to face visa cancellation and deportation, and makes it clear that it is very difficult to have a visa cancellation decision reversed.
 See the following passages for example: